 If you already have a confirmed low-grade prostate carcinoma that is not clinically relevant (less aggressive tumor), your urologist may suggest that the tumor can be actively observed ("active surveillance") by periodic prostate MRI.

-Prof. Dr. Fenchel, Dr. Kämpf, Prof. Dr. Ketelsen, PD Dr. Röthke and other members of our staff are experts in the field of prostate MRI and have special certification for mpMRI issued by the German Radiological Society.
+Members of our staff are experts in the field of prostate MRI and have special certification for mpMRI issued by the German Radiological Society.

 For details on the completely pain-free mpMRI of the prostate, please refer to our patient leaflet.

 Note: The costs of the examination are usually reimbursed by private health insurance companies.
-However, the mpMRI of the prostate is currently not anchored in the statutory insurance system, as such we can only offer it as a self-pay service (IGeL).